Academic Services has developed the following PDFs to assist students:

 Yes, everyone on campus must wear a mask/face covering when they are inside a University building.
 Individuals visiting campus must provide their own mask/face covering.

-No, unless you cannot consistently maintain physical distancing of at least 6 feet from other individuals.
+Yes, unless you can consistently maintain physical distancing of at least 6 feet from other individuals who are not members of your household.

 Yes, it is highly recommended that you maintain 6 feet or more from other individuals even if you are wearing a mask/face covering.